hth313/OS4/doc/addressing.rst

-While the RAM chip allows for direct addressing inside the current 16-register window, we can almost never use it as the memory system is quite flexible in how it partitions things, which makes it impossible to know how an arbitrary address translates to a fixed offset inside the current 16-register RAM chip.
+While the RAM chip allows for direct addressing inside the current 16-register window, we can almost never use it as the memory system is quite flexible in how it locates things, which makes it impossible to know how an arbitrary address translates to a fixed offset inside the current 16-register RAM chip.